Applying for a Private or Alternative Loan

 Suffolk University Law School students may select a private lender of their choice.
 The Office of Financial Aid will process any private alternative loan application submitted by the borrower provided all eligibility requirements are met.

-For more information regarding the various private student loan options available, you may visit finaid.org and scroll down to the loan comparison chart.
-Here you will find contact information and details on many available alternative loans.
+Here you will find contact information and details on many available alternative loan programs.
 We encourage you to compare all programs before selecting the best option for you.
 When doing your research, be sure to visit the individual web sites for each program you are considering and keep in mind that your local bank or credit union may be another source to consider when choosing a private loan program.

 •Understand fixed vs. variable interest rates: Fixed interest rates will not change during the entire life of the loan, although they may be slightly higher than some variable rates currently.
 Variable rates could rise during the loan term, which could lead to higher monthly payments.
 Choosing a loan with a low variable rate over a loan with a fixed rate may be best for a student who plans to pay off the principle of the loan in a short period of time.